The Arboretum offers seasonal internships in horticulture, children’s education, avian education, and plant records.

-Seasonal Horticulture
+Horticulture

-Each summer, The Arboretum at Penn State offers internships for undergraduate students and recent graduates interested in deepening their horticultural skills.
+Each summer, the Arboretum offers internships for undergraduate students and recent graduates interested in deepening their horticultural skills.
 Internships provide an immersive educational experience, combining hands-on garden training with field trips, discussion sessions, and the opportunity to interact with and lead groups of Arboretum volunteers.
-Internships in horticulture, arboriculture, and nursery production are available for the summer season, and are typically 14 weeks in duration.
-Information about how to apply for the upcoming season is provided in November, December, and January, and interviews are scheduled for February and March.
+This position also introduces interns to the world of public gardens and visitor services.

 For more information about these internships, you may contact: